Vandivier/afterecon/content/2020-06-13-apologetics-of-gender-and-design.md

 ---
-title: Apologetics of Gender and Design
+title: "Apologetics of Gender and Design"
 date: 2020-06-12 22:27:33
 author: John Vandivier
 ---